 So, what is a South African Braai?

-The South African braai is an outdoors cooking style that has evolved over the centuries.
+The South African braai is an outdoor cooking style that has evolved over the centuries.
 It blends many traditions worldwide into one uniquely South African experience.
 From Dutch settlers to English and German immigrants to the native Africans and everyone who has joined us on this adventure called South Africa.
 The South African Braai means “To roast.”
 Fitting for a country that’s known for its BBQs!
 But what truly makes it a South African BBQ?

 The South African Braai Barbecue: The Basics

-The most crucial element of a braai is the fire.
+The most crucial element of a braai is fire.
 Start your braai is about to start when all the materials, including an oven, grill, or barbecue, are on the braai table.
 First, the fire must be lit and very hot.
 Once lit, you will wait for it to settle down a bit before starting your meal.
 Then, it would help if you had enough red-hot coals to start cooking with and white smoke to indicate they’re ready for cooking.

 The meat is the main meal to be served at a braai.
 There are all sorts of other side dishes to accompany them.
 Traditionally the heart was wrapped in tin foil and roasted over a spit over the fire.
 In recent years, braai implement manufacturing companies have started producing smoker woodchip burners explicitly designed for barbecuing to give the meat an authentic smokey flavour.
 Grilling food is wrapped in foil and basted with homemade marinade to start the cooking process before being placed on the braai grid.
 Wrapping meat in foil has become popular in the last decade or so.